300 Awesome Riddles for Kids

 - Why should a horse not be hungry on a journey?

-- What sentence did Adam use when he introduced himself to Eve, which reads the same backwards and forwards?
+- What sentence did Adam use when he introduced himself to Eve, which reads the same backward and forward?

 “Madam, I’m Adam!”